AyoMoses1/Shachah/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 My Portfolio Website <a name="about-project"></a>
+# 📖 Shachah Concert<a name="about-project"></a>

 **Shachah ** is one of the interesting projects I have had to work on as a developer.
-This project is so important to me because, it helps me present my self in terms of my skill sets, abilities, projects that I have worked on and most importantly my career goals to potential employees.
+This project is geared towards providing an online awareness about the annual Shachah concert.
+Shachah concert is a worship concert that is done virtually, to help people irrespective of their location to have an awesome worship experience.
+It features amazing gospel artists whose worship ministry has produced a global impact over the years.
 ## 🛠 Built With <a name="built-with"> Html and CSS</a>

 ### Tech Stack <a name="tech-stack"></a>